rwowensKR/fhir-specialty-rx/input/pages/index.md

 ### Overview
-This FHIR implementation Guide describes the exchange of patient demographic, clinical and coverage data to support fulfillment of specialty medication prescriptions by pharmacies, and enrollment of patients into related support programs offered by parties such as as Hub vendors and pharmaceutical manufacturers.
+This FHIR implementation Guide describes the exchange of patient demographic, clinical and coverage data to support fulfillment of specialty medication prescriptions by pharmacies, and enrollment of patients into related support programs offered by parties such as Hub vendors and pharmaceutical manufacturers.

 This guide is co-branded between HL7 and the National Council for Prescription Drug Programs (NCPDP).